yasirkula/SimplePatchTool/README.md

 # Simple Patch Tool

-SimplePatchTool is a general-purpose patcher for **standalone** applications.
+SimplePatchTool is a general-purpose patcher library for **standalone** applications.

 ## A. FEATURES